BuildingSync/TestSuite/README.md

 ```

 ## Level Definitions
-The formal definitions for the levels are defined using Schematron files, which are located at `tests/[schema_version]/[Level_XXX]/BuildingSync_schematron_LXXX.xml`.
-The levels are in alignment with the ASHRAE Standard 211 levels as defined below:
+The formal definitions for the levels are defined using Schematron files, which are located in `spec/use_cases/[schema_version]/[Level_XXX]_[Use_Case].sch`.
+The two primary use cases for defining levels are to:
+1. Ensure alignment with different portions of ASHRAE Standard 211
+1. Enable BuilingSync XML files to be used with the [BuildingSync gem](https://github.com/BuildingSync/BuildingSync-gem) and run through the OpenStudio simulation workflow.

+Level definitions are in alignment with the ASHRAE Standard 211 levels as defined below:

 | Level | Alignment to Std 211 | Std 211 Section |
 |-----------|----------------------|-----------------|